nprapps/dailygraphics-next/readme.rst

 The Google OAuth variables should match the client ID and secret for an API app that can access your account. `This post <http://blog.apps.npr.org/2015/03/02/app-template-oauth.html>`_ has details on setting that up.

+Alternatively, `service account authentication <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_ is also supported.
+To create a service account and JSON key file, visit your project's `GCP web console <https://console.cloud.google.com/iam-admin/serviceaccounts>`_ to get started.

+After creating the service account:

+1. Grant write access on your Drive folder (``driveFolder`` in ``config.json``) to the service account email address.
+2. Set GOOGLE_APPLICATION_CREDENTIALS to the file path of the JSON file containing your credentials.

 If you're deploying to S3, which is the default for the rig, you'll also need to set:

 * AWS_ACCESS_KEY_ID